What and where is the Golden Hind?

 She was originally named the Pelican, and with this name she sailed from Plymouth on her way to the Pacific.
-In South America, Drake renamed the ship the Golden Hind.
+While at the Cape of Virgins, which stand at the Atlantic entrance to the Strait of Magellan, Drake held a ceremony in which he renamed his ship as the Golden Hind.
 This very well may have to do with the execution of one of his crew, Thomas Doughty.
 Doughty was a friend and secretary of a politically influential investor in the journey, Sir Christopher Hatton.
 Shortly after Doughty’s execution, Drake gave the new name, Golden Hind.
 A golden hind—hind being a female deer—was on Hatton’s crest.
 In so honoring Hatton, perhaps Drake sought to soften Hatton’s anger and resentment over Doughty’s execution.
 This explanation for the curious renaming of the ship, however probable, is not certain.

 Drake’s captured Portuguese pilot, Nuño da Silva, was impressed with the Golden Hind saying that she was a good sailor, fit for warfare, and equipped with tackle and masts that were more stout than was typically used at the time.
 She was also the second ship to circumnavigate the world.

 Sir Francis Drake explorer Michael Turner, in his book Sir Francis Drake And The Golden Hind, describes the Golden Hind’s final disposition.